psrpinto/resume/README.md

-# CV
+# Resume
-My CV, written in plain old responsive HTML and CSS.
+My Resume, written in plain old responsive HTML and CSS.
 The same HTML and CSS is used to generate a PDF version, using [wkhtmltopdf](http://wkhtmltopdf.org).
 Based on a design by [Zack Grossbart](http://www.zackgrossbart.com/hackito/resume/).

-> View it online at https://regularjack.github.io/cv
+> View it online at https://psrpinto.github.io/cv

 ## Setup
 For PDF generation, you need to install `wkhtmltopdf`: